shivamsekra/Annadata/README.md

 * It has an integrated platform which will cover up solutions for most of the problems faced by  farmers.
 * Interface has been designed keeping in mind the education and skills of the farmer.
 So, that they can easily access our application.

-Here, are some Scrrenshots form Application.
+Here, are some Scrrenshots from Application.

 ![Screenshot_20210417-180329_Expo Go](https://user-images.githubusercontent.com/58334597/115113680-1a08b600-9fa9-11eb-95a3-3d00ceca9c2e.jpg)
 ![Screenshot_20210417-180403_Expo Go](https://user-images.githubusercontent.com/58334597/115113730-5fc57e80-9fa9-11eb-83b0-3b2274fd1c6e.jpg)